 You probably come from a time where you had to go to a movie rental store to grab your favorite weekend flicks.
 Now, however, you could just go to an online movie streaming website like NetFlix and watch it online.

 Not just in online video streaming, cloud computing has changed contact centers in ways we never could have imagined before.
 By making the infrastructure always accessible from the internet, it allowed companies to quickly host their entire contact center operation online via on-demand services provided by the cloud computing provider.
+With the entire businesses going online, it becomes easy to work remotely with a work from home ready contact center.

 Using a cloud contact center allows companies to eliminate the costs of buying the call center infrastructure necessary to host their own in-house call center and scale up according to their business needs.
 It also enables them to allow their agents to work anytime, and from any location.
 Not to mention all the impressive system and security upgrades offered alongside the cloud-based contact center software.